Group Adventures/

 COURSE OBJECTIVES: Improve climbing technique on more difficult, sustained and exposed routes in high elevation alpine terrain; introduction of advanced techniques in movement, terrain-based protection, and rope management; preparation for future high level and/or multi-day projects within Chamonix valley and beyond

-ITINERARY: Days 1-3: onsite instruction/climbing on easy and moderate terrain; Days 4 and 5: a day of rest/ground school and an attempt of a major alpine objective on the final day of the course (subject to change according to weather/conditions), possibly including an overnight hut stay on the evening prior.
+ITINERARY: Day 1: Ground School.
+Days 2/3/4: onsite instruction/climbing on easy and moderate terrain with follow up discussions each afternoon; Day 5: an attempt of a major alpine objective on the final day of the course (subject to change according to weather/conditions), possibly including an overnight hut stay on the evening prior.

 LOCATION: Chamonix, France